TheArtificial/theartificial.nl/source/blog/2015-04-14-carolsoneyear.md

 author: carol
 ---

-During the past year, I’ve learned an incredible amount from working at The Artificial, a digital product design agency based in Amsterdam.
+During the past year, I’ve learned an incredible amount from working at The Artificial.
 New processes, terms, and techniques have transformed me into a more user-focused designer, but the pivotal moment in my career was when I learned to embrace existing interactions.

 My background is in print design, and I had graduated from a program that valued idiosyncrasy and the idea of embracing the unfamiliar.
 I loved this so much I designed my thesis project with intentional ambiguity to force the audience to make their own connections.
 Needless to say, my brain was wired to design against the grain.